fbpx

 How it’s serving you – Goal

 So, now that we’ve defined that, what is the goal of your podcast in addition to the purpose?
 How can your guest serve this goal?
-Bringing on a guest that can open up a conversation into a topic that relates to your goal is a great way to accomplish this.
+Bringing on a guest who can open up a conversation into a topic that relates to your goal is a great way to accomplish this.

 For Clocking In, I have the goal of marketing my products and services.
 In many episodes, like this one, I mention a product that I’m hoping to drive my listeners to.
 Say that I bring on another podcast producer onto the show.
 It may be hard to find a way to drive listeners to my services with their conversation.
 But, having the right topics chosen and discussing what we can both promote ensures that the episode will support my purpose and goal.